artsja/discretize-guides/fractals/deepstone/index.md

 <Grid>
 <GridItem sm="12">
-## Always start Left path with the Deepstone Sentinel (Air Elemental)
+## Left Path - Deepstone Sentinel (Air Elemental)
 </GridItem>
 <GridItem sm="5">
+Head to the left to reach the first boss.
 Before the _Deepstone Sentinel_, there is a tetris-like obstacle you have to pass.
-You have to avoid the green tiles because it damages you.
-You can dodge and block the green tiles between the safe non glowing tiles, proceed to the end. **This can be skipped by <Specialization name="Berserker"/>, <Specialization name="Soulbeast"/>, <Specialization name="Firebrand"/>, like in the video down below.**
+Use mobility skills, blocks and dodges to mitigate damge from the green lit up tiles and to reach the other side.

-After two players passed, they stand on the cyan glowing runes to stop the tetris trap so others can pass. <Specialization name="Elementalist"/> can use <Skill name="Lightning flash"/> to activate both button, a little higher ping helps with this immensely.
+After two players have passed, stand on the glowing runes to deactivate the maze.
+It is possible to activate both runes solo by using the <Item id="78978"/>.	<Specialization name="Elementalist"/> can use <Skill name="Lightning flash"/> to activate both buttons, a little higher ping helps with this immensely.
 </GridItem>

 <GridItem sm="7">